 Virtual exchange is a model for a new era of international higher education

-EDGE serves as a sustainable model for international partnerships between US and Central Asian universities.
+EDGE serves as an innovative model for international partnerships between US and Central Asian universities.
 At present, KazATU is creating a guidebook for Kazakh colleagues to help replicate online learning platforms like EDGE.
 According to Saltanat Meiramova, Director of International Cooperation at KazATU, the virtual exchange model offers partners an inexpensive tool that is easy to replicate.

 “It builds a long-term collaboration with our American partner and results in a syllabus designed for the course,” she said.
 “The app can be taught and used for future cohorts.”